 There are two ways of buying a company in Singapore:

 The main difference between the two means of buying an enterprise is that when taking over another company’s business the buying company will only acquire its assets without the liabilities, while when acquiring shares in another entity, the liabilities are also included in the deal.
+Our consultants in opening companies in Singapore can help you acquire or buy shares in a local company.

 There are several factors influencing the type of deal when acquiring a Singapore company, and one of the most important is taxation.
-Our consultants in company formation in Singapore can help you understand how the taxation of such deals occurs.

-There are several steps to follow when buying a company in Singapore:
+Our Singapore company formation agents present the main steps to follow when buying a company in Singapore:

 In Singapore it is also a common fact for contracting parties to sign a memorandum of understanding or a letter of intent and even a confidentiality agreement before organizing the transaction.
 The procedure for acquiring a company listed on the Stock Exchange is more complex.